nmattia/webgl-shader-template/README.md

 ```
 webgl-shader-template/
 ├── index.html          # Vite entry point & main page
+├── index.ts            # Demo app/microsite entrypoint
+├── frag.glsl           # Fragment shader (where animation is defined)
 ├── public              # Static assets
 └── src
-    ├── main.ts         # Main TypeScript file setting up WebGL
+    ├── lib.ts          # TypeScript module setting up WebGL
-    ├── frag.glsl       # Fragment shader (where animation is defined)
     └── vert.glsl       # Vertex shader (setting up the vertices)
 ```

-### Customizing Shaders
+### Customizing the Shader

-Shaders are stored in the `src/` directory and have a `.glsl` extension.
-This template includes a basic vertex shader setting up 4 vertices that the fragment shader draws on.
-The fragment shader includes an animation that you can remove or tweak to see how your changes affect what is shown on the screen.
+This template includes a basic vertex shader (`src/vert.glsl`) setting up 4 vertices that the fragment shader draws on.
+The fragment shader (`frag.glsl`) includes an animation that you can remove or tweak to see how your changes affect what is shown on the screen.

 ### Prettier